CRASH Services’ focus on flexibility with innovative approach to work-life balance. The staff at CRASH Services now enjoy a 4 day work week!

 Staff wellbeing has also never been as important than this year, with the new challenge that COVID-19 has brought.
-Thankfully the ground work we put into our working practices over the last 2 years ensured we were able to cope with the challenges the restrictions brought.”
+Thankfully the ground work we put into our working practices since 2018 ensured we were able to cope with the challenges the restrictions brought.”

 Michelle Murphy Head of Operations & HR at CRASH Services said,

 “Flexibility, homeworking and utilising technology were already a mainstay of our working practices so we were able to adapt quickly to the challenging environment this year.

 ‘When we first launched this project in 2018 we knew there was a lot of preparation to do before we could implement the new working patterns We set our teams the task of reviewing every working practice, encouraging every person to look at their individual role and ask what was inefficient.
 This has been an insightful process and they have eliminated some parts, streamlined other processes and used technology to make time savings.